ChaseWest/Blog/May-2014/IIFEs.md

 ##Immediately-Invoked Function Expressions (IIFEs)

-Some may also know them as a "self-executing anonymous function".
+> Produces a lexical scope using JavaScript's function scoping

-//coming soon.
+*Some may also know them as a "self-executing anonymous function".*

 ```javascript